Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 Step 3: Prep the Veggies

-While the chicken cooks, deal with your vegetables.
+While the chicken is cooking, please prepare your vegetables.
 Cut everything about the same size so each bite is balanced.

 Throw the cabbage, carrots, bell pepper, and cucumber in a big bowl.
 Add about 2 tablespoons of that peanut sauce you made.
-Maybe a tiny splash of rice vinegar too.
+Consider adding a small amount of rice vinegar as well.

 Toss it all together.
 This light coating is what keeps everything from being dry and helps with the sogginess issue.